 This concludes our introduction to the Mount Shasta area, the jewel of Shasta, for now.
 From next time, we'll be introducing some great trails in other areas of North America

-Leave your hiking and travel plans to Mt.
-Shasta, California.
-Due to my father's influence, I have always loved outdoor activities, and since I was in Japan, I was captivated by the great nature of America and Canada, and as a result, I arrived at the United States, which I had longed for.
-We currently run ANAMI TOURS, which offers local optional tours that can be created with customers, including completely private hiking tours with Japanese guides.
-We will introduce you to some special options that you can find out because you are a local resident.
-If you are interested, please visit the website below.
+Leave your hiking and travel plans for Mt.
+Shasta, California to us.
+Influenced by my father, I've always loved outdoor activities.
+While living in Japan, I started hiking and touring national parks, and became fascinated by the natural beauty of the United States and Canada.
+This ultimately led me to my dream of visiting the United States.
+Currently, I run ANAMI TOURS, which offers local optional tours created together with clients, such as completely private hiking tours with Japanese guides.
+I'm happy to introduce special options that I can only find out about because I live in the area.
+If you're interested, please visit the website below

 Why Mt.
 Shasta Water is Special ~Medicine Lake~ [Would you rather die without walking?
 A Journey to America's National Parks (32) The Jewels of Mt.
 Shasta]

 Can you die without walking?
-Journey to American National Parks (22) Mt.
-Shasta's Jewels - Ney Springs and Faery Falls Edition
+A Journey to the American National Parks (22) The Jewels of Mt.
+Shasta - Ney Springs and Faery Falls